 And finally, photographs

 Good question!
-Designing a media kit can be just as difficult as coming up with the content to put in it.
+Designing and formatting a media kit can be just as difficult as coming up with the content to put in it.
 So what is a person who’s not all that experienced in design supposed to do?

-Alright, I think that pretty much wraps it up.
-You should have everything you need to know to build your very own media kit and start making money with sponsorships.
+Whew, that was quite the list!
+You should now have everything you need to know to build your very own media kit and start making money with sponsorships.
 Get to it!